bluz71/vim-mistfly-statusline/README.md

 your own highlights.

 :gift: Here is a simple example of customized _mistfly_ colors.
-Save the following either at the end of your initialization file after setting your `colorscheme`.
+Save the following at the end of your initialization file after setting your `colorscheme`.

 ```viml